sportebois/aws-ec2-ssh-sync/README.md

 Notes: lot of duplication acorss the samples, because we want each sample to be self-sufficient (you can take the one you like and throw out the others)

+Goal: usually - 1 keypair defined for each EC2 region and associated to your instance that you can use with a ec2-user (or other used for different AMIs)
+With this setup: no longer mandatory to have region-defined key (but you could), and automatic sync of users from IAM, each one with their own ssh-keys.

 ## What's in there